Moshe-ship/MAJANA/content/index.md

 +++
-title = "MAJANA: We Cut Your Cost!" description = "Your digital growth partner.
-We maximize your ROI with tailored strategies"
+title = "MAJANA: We Cut Your Cost!" description = "Your Digital Growth Partner.
+We maximize your ROI with Tested and Tailored Strategies"
 +++

 <style>